-Three clubs from Drumlish parish (also called Drumlish & Ballinamuck parish) won key titles over the years:
+Three clubs from Drumlish parish (or Drumlish-Ballinamuck parish) won key adult titles over the years:

 - Fr.
 Manning Gaels

 Title Allocation: Titles of the club units listed above are displayed separately as distinct club units in rolls of honour.
 Fr.
 Manning Gaels was formed in 1969 when Éire Óg (Drumlish) and Ballinamuck clubs united.